mtchetch/ecowatti-mqtt-reverse-engineer/README.md

 During development an additional computer was used to monitor the traffic on the serial bus because RS-485 is half duplex and cannot transmit and read at the same time.

 ## What you need to do to make it work
-- Get your self a Raspberry Pi or a computer that can run an RS-485 serial interface.
-Linux is probably good but python does it's thing on windows too.
+- Get yourself a Raspberry Pi or a computer that can run an RS-485 serial interface.
+Linux is probably a good choice but python works on Windows too.
 - Get a USB to RS-485 adapter with reasonable quality
 - Connect the serial wiring to the Ecowatti control board. **Do this when the board is powered off** for electric safety
 - Install the required packages with pip
 - Run the packet capture utility (packetcapture.py) with python and see that it captures traffic
 - Figure out your CRC parameters and add them to both py files
 - Figure out the packet ID range for your system and add the values to both py files
-- Add a user to home assistant for mqtt
+- Add a user to Home Assistant for mqtt
-- install Mosquito broker for home assistant (settings -> addons)
+- Install Mosquito broker for Home Assistant (settings -> addons)
 - Enable collecting data via MQTT (settings -> integrations)
 - Configure the mqtt upload via config.json
 - Run the ecowatti2mqtt.py with python either inside screen or via a service

 ## The communications protocol

-### Package structure
+### packet structure
-The communication protocol is package based.
-When getting information like sensor readings a request package must be sent over serial.
+The communication protocol is packet-based.
+When getting information like sensor readings a request packet must be sent over serial.

-Example of a request package A3FD07A281816FAA13C0
+Example of a request packet A3FD07A281816FAA13C0

 The packet structure is:

 ```
 A3 - static
-FD - sender ID - In my case FD is the control panel unit on the boiled and FE is the room unit
+FD - sender ID - In my case FD is the control panel unit on the boiler and FE is the room unit
-07 - packet length - Calculated from the package length - Debugging has shown requests are often 7 bytes long but can be 6 bytes.
+07 - packet length - Calculated from the packet length - Debugging has shown requests are often 7 bytes long but can be 6 bytes.
 A2 - static
 81 81 - request type packets have these static bytes
 6F - packet ID - This needs to match up to what the control card is expecting - see notes